 The Registration Process

 Baptism is the first step in a lifetime of faith and that in due time your child will mature through the reception of the other sacraments – Reconciliation, Holy Communion, Confirmation and Marriage or Holy Orders.
-Baptism is held in our Parish on the 2nd & 4th Sunday of each month for babies and children under sacramental age (7). click on the link to apply online Request for infant Baptism online form OR download the form below and send to the parish office by email.
+Baptism is held in our Parish on the 2nd & 4th Sunday of each month for babies and children under sacramental age (7).
+Click on the first button to apply online OR download and fill in the form below and send to the parish office by email.

 The ceremony commences at 11 am.
 The Parents and Godparents must be here by 10.45 am.
 The parents must attend an information session prior to the Baptism (please refer to the baptism request form above for more information).
 This is the time to ask any questions you may have about your child’s Baptism.
 You will also be invited to bring your child to Mass for a family blessing.

 The babies must be dressed in white.
 Please bring your own Baptismal candle.
 One of the Godparents must be a Catholic.